 Department Table inside the

 Joiner Transformation in Informatica Example

-Before we start doing anything, First connect to Informatica repository service.
-In order to connect with Repository service we have to provide the Informatica Admin Console credentials so, Please provide the appropriate Username and Password and click on Connect button as shown below.
+Before we start doing anything, First connect to the Informatica repository service.
+To connect with the Repository service, we have to provide the Admin Console credentials, so, Please provide the appropriate Username and Password and click on Connect button as shown below.

-Once you connected successfully, Please navigate to Source Analyzer and define your Sources.
-In this example, we are using Department and Employee tables from SQL Server database as our source definitions.
-Please refer Database Source in Informatica to understand the steps involved in creating source definition
+Once you have connected successfully, Please navigate to Source Analyzer and define your Sources.
+In this Informatica Joiner Transformation example, we use Department and Employee tables from the SQL Server database as our source definitions.
+Please refer to Database Source to understand the steps involved in creating a source definition

 Please navigate to Target Designer and define the Target.
-In this example, we are using the already created SQL table (Joiner Transformation in Informatica) as our target definition.
-Please refer Create Informatica Target table using Source Definition to understand the steps involved in creating target definition
+In this example, we use the already created SQL table (Joiner Transformation in Informatica) as our target definition.
+Please refer Create Target table using Source Definition to understand the steps involved in creating a target definition

-In order to create new mapping, Please navigate to Mappings menu in Menu Bar and select the Create.. option.
+In order to create a new mapping for Informatica Joiner Transformation, Please navigate to the Mappings menu in Menu Bar and select the Create.. option.
 This will open the Mapping Name window as shown below.
-Here, you have to write unique name for this mapping (m_Joiner_transformation) and click OK button.
+Here, you must write a unique name for this mapping (m_Joiner_transformation) and click the OK button.